MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 8. From the Onboarding page in the portal under the "2.
 Run a detection test" area, copy the detection test script by selecting the **Copy** button.
 In the windows search bar type **CMD** and choose to **Run as Administrator** on the right pane.
 When the "User Account Control" windows is shown, select **Yes** to allow the app to run.
 Paste the script by right-clicking in the **Administrator: Command Prompt** windows and press **Enter** to run it.
 The window closes automatically after running the script.

-9. In the Microsoft 365 Defender portal in the Endpoints area, select **Device inventory**.
+9. In the Microsoft 365 Defender portal, in the left-hand menu, in the Endpoints area, select **Device inventory**.
 You should now see your device in the list.

 **Note:** It can take up to 5 minutes for the device to be displayed in the portal.
 If the device is not shown, complete the next task and come back to check it back later.